Originally published in 2015. Updated in 2021

 On October 16, 2011, after the Las Vegas tragedy that took the life of two-time Indianapolis 500 winner Dan Wheldon, the original site was put on hiatus in his memory.
 Just as had been the case three years earlier, the maintenance of the site had become a burden.
 Furthermore, most of the content had been migrated over to Wiki, and there was not much left that was unique.
 Later, I gave the content of Current Whereabouts of Indianapolis 500 Winning Cars to another person, who has since taken over the list and has attempted to expand and update it.

-Since 2011, the focus of research for this site narrowed particularly on documenting the radio program “The Talk of Gasoline Alley” starring Donald Davidson.
-The radio program from 1070-AM WIBC/WFNI in Indianapolis took to the airwaves in 1971, and its daily question & answer style has provided a wealth of information about the Indianapolis 500 and Indianapolis Motor Speedway that is, and forever will be, unequaled.
+After 2011, the focus of research for this site narrowed particularly on documenting the radio program “The Talk of Gasoline Alley” starring Donald Davidson.
+The radio program from 1070-AM WIBC/WFNI in Indianapolis took to the airwaves in 1971, and its daily question & answer style provided a wealth of information about the Indianapolis 500 and Indianapolis Motor Speedway that is, and forever will be, unequaled.
 As a tribute, I delved into over a decade’s worth of episodes, creating a detailed episode guide for reference and research purposes.
-The original TOGA project was completed in 2014, and additions are being made each year as new episodes are produced.
-Going into the month of May 2019, I’ve documented and archived at least 404 episodes of TOGA.
+The original TOGA project was completed in 2014, and additions were made each year as new episodes are produced.
+Through 2021, I have documented and archived at least 447 episodes of TOGA.

 Friends of JI500